influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/troubleshoot.md

 ## InfluxDB Flight responses

-{{% cloud-name %}} provides an InfluxDB-specific Arrow Flight service that uses gRPC Remote Procedure Calls (gRPC) to transport query result data in Arrow format.
+{{% cloud-name %}} provides an InfluxDB-specific Arrow Flight RPC and Flight SQL service that uses gRPC Remote Procedure Calls (gRPC) to transport data in Arrow format.
-Flight defines a set of [RPC methods](https://arrow.apache.org/docs/format/Flight.html#rpc-methods-and-request-patterns) for servers and clients.
+Flight defines a set of [RPC methods](https://arrow.apache.org/docs/format/Flight.html#rpc-methods-and-request-patterns) that servers and clients can use to exchange information.

-<@alamb>Also Flight SQL (which basically is a set of messages on top of Flight)?
+Flight SQL uses Flight RPC and defines additional methods to query database metadata, execute queries, and manipulate prepared statements.
+To learn more about Flight SQL, see [Introducing Apache Arrow Flight SQL: Accelerating Database Access](https://arrow.apache.org/blog/2022/02/16/introducing-arrow-flight-sql/).

-Using gRPC, a Flight client (for example, `influx3` or an InfluxDB v3 client library) calls an InfluxDB Flight RPC server method to send a request to the server.
+To query data or retrieve information about data stored in {{% cloud-name %}}, a Flight client (for example, `influx3` or an InfluxDB v3 client library) sends a request that calls an InfluxDB Flight RPC or Flight SQL service method.
-In gRPC, every call returns a status object that contains an integer code and a string message.

-InfluxDB v3 client library query methods implement the Flight [`DoGet(FlightCallOptions, Ticket)` method](https://arrow.apache.org/docs/cpp/api/flight.html#_CPPv4N5arrow6flight12FlightClient5DoGetERK17FlightCallOptionsRK6Ticket) that retrieves a single stream for the the request.
-For example, if you call the `influxdb3-python` Python client library `InfluxDBClient3.query()` method, the client in turn calls the `pyarrow.flight.FlightClient.do_get()` method and passes a Flight ticket with your credentials and query to InfluxDB.
+For example, if you call the `influxdb3-python` Python client library `InfluxDBClient3.query()` method, the client in turn calls the `pyarrow.flight.FlightClient.do_get()` method that passes a Flight ticket containing your credentials and query to InfluxDB's Flight [`DoGet(FlightCallOptions, Ticket)` method](https://arrow.apache.org/docs/cpp/api/flight.html#_CPPv4N5arrow6flight12FlightClient5DoGetERK17FlightCallOptionsRK6Ticket).

 InfluxDB responds with one of the following: